Chart Color Schemes

 Chippendale is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Chippendale has a diverse population with 57.3% speaking languages other than English at home and 67.3% born overseas.
-Christianity is the dominant religion, comprising 21.0%.
-Buddhism is notably overrepresented at 10.3%, higher than Greater Sydney's average of 4.1%.
+Chippendale has a diverse population with 57.3% speaking languages other than English at home, 67.3% born overseas.
+Christianity is the predominant religion at 21.0%.
+Buddhism's presence is notably higher at 10.3%, compared to Greater Sydney's average of 4.1%.

 Frequently Asked Questions - Diversity